GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 Code snippets should have reasonable test coverage and all critical code paths should have integration tests that test against the production service.

+### 1-to-1 test cases to snippets

+Each individual sample method or snippet should have a single dedicated test case (test method or function).

 ## Language-specific practices {#language-specific}

 {{< content-tabpane >}}